What's now

 Making

 An investigations track.
 Three published since May 14 — The Three-Year List (EPA Title V air-permit applications sitting past the deadline the law sets), The Discretion Map (OSHA SIR fatalities where the inspector cited nothing), The Two-Day List (the EPA RRP lead-paint rule's 18 cumulative certification revocations all landed on two days in March 2013).
 Each pairs gov data the agency itself publishes with the agency's own enforcement record and surfaces a gap that doesn't reconcile.
-Three more proposed anti-joins killed at the verification gate — visible alongside the published ones on the /investigations hub.
-The methodology spine that names the recurring failure modes is at /anti-join-failure-modes.
-Cadence-paused on new investigations through May 22 to see if the reporter pitches land replies before shipping more.
+Five more proposed anti-joins were killed at the verification gate — visible alongside the published ones on the /investigations hub — because the methodology is the case as much as any single finding; the spine that names the recurring failure modes is at /anti-join-failure-modes.
+The track's been quiet this stretch while the venture work and Held took the foreground.
+An RCRA hazardous-waste-handler walk survived gate at n=98 and is ready when the cadence re-engages; the Two-Day List pitch deck is staged for two reporters.

 A literary novel set in the Pacific Northwest. /fiction has the working bible and six scenes online.
 The lineage I'm reaching toward is Marilynne Robinson, Rachel Cusk, Wallace Stegner — literary fiction with a love story, not upmarket commercial.
 The bible is being revised to where the prose actually goes; not toward where I drafted it.